 As you cross the Bosphorus Bridge to the Anatolian side of the city, one of the most eye-catching things you'll see is the Berlerbeyi Palace (Beylerbeyi Sarayı).
 The palace was commissioned by Sultan Abdülaziz I and completed in 1865 by Sarkis Balyan and his brother Agop Balyan.
-The architecture of this summer palace is a blend of traditional Turkish residential architecture and classical Baroque.
-The main building of Beylerbeyi, with its gardens and pools, was used both as a summer palace and also to host important foreign and Ottoman dignitaries during both the period of the Ottoman Empire and the first years of the Republic of Turkey.
+The architecture of this Ottoman-style summer palace is a blend of traditional Turkish residential architecture and classical Baroque.
+The main building of Beylerbeyi Palace, with its gardens and pools, was used both as a summer palace and also to host important foreign and Ottoman dignitaries during both the period of the Ottoman Empire and the first years of the Republic of Turkey.
 As you wander around, you'll really get a feel for Sultan Abdülaziz I's passion for the sea.
 Frescoes depicting the rough sea and maritime-themed candles reflect how much he adored the open waters.
 There are also rooms decorated with Japanese and Chinese art.
 There are English and Turkish-speaking guides available to take you through the palace, and after exploring, take a seat in the garden café and relax, enjoying the picturesque setting.
-The palace mosque sits just opposite, and nearby there are some excellent seafood restaurants too.
+The palace mosque sits just opposite, and nearby there are some excellent seafood restaurants too belonging to the lovely Beylerbeyi neighborhood.